 The Digital Futures Programme is hugely beneficial to both the students and the partners, as the partners have the opportunity to spend valuable time with the students, mentoring them, getting to know them, and potentially recruiting them.

 UTC Heathrow Partners:

 The origins of the Inside_Networks Charity Golf Day go back to 2005 where CNet’s Andrew Stevens shared the idea of setting up a charity golf day with a few other industry leaders.
-The idea was well-received and soon gathered enough interest to kick off what has since become an annual event in the network infrastructure and data centre industry calendar.
+The idea was well-received and soon gathered enough interest to kick off what has since become an annual event in the network infrastructure and data center industry calendar.

 The Edge Foundation are an independent registered charity who are working to inspire the education system with the aim of giving all young people across the UK the knowledge, skills and behaviours they need to flourish in their future life and work.

-CNet has pledged to support the armed forces community by signing the national Armed Forces Covenant and receiving the gold award from the Defence Employer Recognition Scheme (ERS).
+CNet has pledged to support the UK armed forces community by signing the national Armed Forces Covenant and receiving the gold award from the Defence Employer Recognition Scheme (ERS).

-Signing the Armed Forces Covenant is a promise from CNet to actively support the armed forces community and ensure they are treated with fairness and respect in the communities, economy and society are not disadvantaged in their day-to-day lives.
-The ERS recognises commitment and support from UK employers for defence personnel.
+Signing the Armed Forces Covenant is a promise from CNet to actively support the UK armed forces community and ensure they are treated with fairness and respect in the communities, economy and society are not disadvantaged in their day-to-day lives.
+The ERS recognizes commitment and support from UK employers for defence personnel.
 The scheme comprises bronze, silver and gold awards for employers who support those who serve or have served in the Armed Forces, and their families.

 Rise Futures is a charity passionate about helping disadvantaged young people and looked after children.
-Rise Futures offer personalised programmes and mentoring to open up opportunities and to help our young people lead productive, flourishing lives.
+Rise Futures offer personalized programmes and mentoring to open up opportunities and to help our young people lead productive, flourishing lives.